mendersoftware/mender-docs/01.Getting-started/04.Your-first-update-on-BeagleBone/docs.md

 ```

 ## Write the disk image to the SD card
 The sdimg image is a partitioned image that can be written directly to the SD card.
-For more information about the exact content of the image and detailed information about the partition layout, please see [sdimg](https://github.com/mendersoftware/meta-mender/blob/master/classes/sdimg.bbclass?target=_blank) class documentation</a>.

 !!
 Be careful!
 If you point to the wrong device when executing the command below, you risk overwriting your workstation's local or connected storage devices.